-U.S. doctors use medical records to fight measles outbreak
+US doctors use medical records to fight measles outbreak

 Illinois has confirmed seven measles cases this year.
 In response to reports of a potential case in the Chicago area, two hospitals in the suburbs last month sent hundreds of letters to parents urging them to ensure their kids get their measles shots.

-“We wanted to do everything we could before it got to us,” said Dr. Michael Caplan, co-medical director of a pediatric partnership between Advocate Children’s Hospital and North University HealthSystem.
+“We wanted to do everything we could before it got to us,” said Dr. Michael Kaplan, co-medical director of a pediatric partnership between Advocate Children’s Hospital and North University Healthy.

 Northern California’s Sutter Health, which serves 1.7 million patients, last month introduced a screening questionnaire about potential measles risk for every patient who tries to book their appointment online.